HelixMO: Sample-Efficient Molecular Optimization in Scene-Sensitive Latent Space: Introduction

 \section{Introduction}

-Exploring the chemical space to search molecules that meet various property requirements, e.g., bio-activities, drug-likeness, and synthetics accessibility, is one of the most critical tasks in the drug discovery industry.
-In the past, the discovery of de-novo molecules exploits existing molecular libraries \cite{irwin2005zinc,gaulton2012chembl}, usually containing millions of known molecules, to screen out the promising molecules for further validation.
-However, the entire chemical space is at the scale of $10^{80}$ \cite{kirkpatrick2004chemical}, which far exceeds the scale of known molecules in the libraries.
-Although it is valuable to thoroughly search the entire chemical space for the development of de-novo drugs, exhausting searching and assessing all the molecules is prohibitively expensive.
-Therefore, the task of goal-directed molecular generation calls for efficient and effective searching methods.
+Efficiently exploring the chemical space to search for molecules that meet various requirements (e.g., bio-activities, druggability, and synthetics accessibility) is one of the most critical tasks in the drug discovery industry.
+High-throughput screening (HTS) \cite{macarron2011impact} through laboratory experiments and visual screening (VS) \cite{bajorath2002integration,pagadala2017software} through in-silico experiments are usually involved in drug development.
+These approaches screen molecules from the molecular databases \cite{irwin2005zinc,gaulton2012chembl} to find promising molecules for further validation.
+However, the entire chemical space is at the scale of $10^{80}$ \cite{kirkpatrick2004chemical}, far exceeding the scale of known molecules in the databases.
+Consequently, in many scenarios, the databases used may not contain the satisfactory molecules that can be developed into drugs.
+Thus, developing more efficient and effective chemical space exploration methods is appealing for drug discovery.

-Recent studies \cite{Jin2020a, chen2020molecule, xie2021mars} tend to utilize molecular generative models for goal-directed exploration.
-The parameters of the generative models are optimized by Bayesian optimization, reinforcement learning, or evolutionary algorithms.
-Assessments are exploited to evaluate the generated molecules at each iteration, providing direction for model optimization.
-By iteratively optimizing the model parameters with the assessed molecules, a molecular generative model can produce molecules that better fit the property requirements.
-However, such frameworks require a massive number of assessed molecules (labeled molecules).
-The time-consuming and expensive molecular assessments, e.g., wet experiments and molecular dynamic simulations, make these frameworks still far from practical.
-The reasons for the great demand for assessed molecules are as follows: First, the model has to be rebuilt from scratch, learning the chemical knowledge and objective optimization direction simultaneously; Second, a decent molecular generative model contains at least hundreds of thousands of parameters to be optimized.